 Performance Management Plan

 The performance management plan is developed to provide information, procedures, and tools to enable the facility to manage and maintain performance.
-The plan describes the how activities of different stakeholders and departments are coordinated and integrated to manage performance.
-The plan provides the means to cost effectively maintain performance and ensure the return on investment.
+The plan describes how activities of different stakeholders and departments are coordinated and integrated to manage performance.
+The plan provides a means to cost effectively maintain performance and ensure a return on investment.
+A beneficial management plan can include predictive maintenance, in which case a laboratory becomes proactive rather than reactive with maintenance.
+This management style relies on predictive fault and failure analysis.
+Predictive fault and failure analysis allows a software system to track when a fault might happen by alerting the facility.
+An example of this would be a vibration sensor on a bearing.
+Once the vibrations reach a certain level, the bearing is likely to fail so it should be inspected or replaced.

 Deliverable: Building Management Plan